tobiasstenberg/DOTFILES/README.md

 * notification daemon: dunst + dunstify

 ## TO DO
-Configure a lock screen - possibly a custom bash script
 Find a way to merge Xresources into polybar with xrdb
 Scale down the interfaces of GTK applications like GIMP and Inkscape
 Find a more suitable way of loading different files for Xresources